-Main entrance of Former Hollywood Road Police Married Quarters
+Main entrance of the Former Police Married Quarters on Hollywood Road

 Located on the slope of Aberdeen Street, the main entrance was the main access for past residents and witnessed the growth of the police family community and the neighborhood through the years.
 The planter curbs surrounding the tree near the entrance are constructed by stones excavated from the remains of the Central School.